google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

 sgx_enclave_test(<a href="#sgx_enclave_test-name">name</a>, <a href="#sgx_enclave_test-srcs">srcs</a>, <a href="#sgx_enclave_test-kwargs">kwargs</a>)
 </pre>

-Build target for testing one or more instances of 'debug_sign_enclave'.
+Build target for testing one or more instances of 'sign_enclave_with_untrusted_key'.

 This macro invokes enclave_test with the "asylo-sgx" tag added.